 Palladium price history

-The price of palladium reached US$2,231 per ounce by 15 January, 2020, according to S&P Capital, having risen 77% since the start of 2019.
-As reported by Reuters, between 2016 to 2020, palladium cost rose by 400% due to a chronic undersupply sparked by the tightening of environmental policies on automakers.
+The price of palladium reached US$2,231 per ounce by 15 January 2020, according to S&P Capital, having risen 77% since the start of 2019.
+As reported by Reuters, between 2016 to 2020, palladium costs increased by 400% due to a chronic undersupply sparked by the tightening of environmental policies on automakers.

 Platinum price history

-Reuters analysts and traders increased their platinum price forecasts in 2021, as prospects of more restricted supply and demand from the auto and hydrogen industries start to overturn ten years of declines.
+Reuters analysts and traders increased their platinum price forecasts in 2021 as prospects of more restricted supply and demand from the auto and hydrogen industries started to overturn 10 years of declines.

 Weighing up the differences

-Palladium and platinum are similar commodities which both maintain a strong space in the automotive industry.
+Palladium and platinum are similar commodities, maintaining a steady pace in the automotive industry.
 Generally, platinum is preferred in diesel catalytic converters, and palladium leads the way in petrol-driven vehicles.

-For more up to date information on industry news, check out our comprehensive precious metals news centre.
+For more up-to-date information on industry news, check out our comprehensive precious metals news center.